vkbo/novelWriter/docs/source/usage_project.rst

 **Column 3**
    The third column indicates whether the document is considered active or inactive in the project.
    You can use this flag to indicate that a document is still in the project, but should not be considered an active part of it.
-When you run the :guilabel:`Build Manuscript` tool, you can include or exclude documents based on this flag.
+When you run the :guilabel:`Compile Manuscript` tool, you can include or exclude documents based on this flag.
 You can change this value from the :term:`context menu`.